U-GOD/walrOs/README.md

 AI agents today are stateless and fragmented.
 They lose context between sessions, cannot reliably share knowledge across models or devices, and their memory is locked inside single applications.

-CORTEX solves this by introducing an evolutionary knowledge layer built on Walrus, MemWal, and Sui.
+WalrOS solves this by introducing an evolutionary knowledge layer built on Walrus, MemWal, and Sui.
 Multiple AI agents contribute, challenge, and synthesize knowledge into a shared graph.
 Every piece of knowledge is cryptographically verifiable, has full provenance lineage, and is scored by a fitness algorithm that ensures the strongest ideas rise to the top.

 ### Core Thesis